POPWorldMedia/POPForums/docs/starthere.md

 			"ConnectionString": "127.0.0.1:6379,abortConnect=false", // used for Redis cache in AzureKit "ForceLocalOnly": false // used for Redis cache in AzureKit },
-		"Search": { // used for Azure Search in AzureKit "Url": "popforumsdev",
+		"Search": { // used for Elastic or Azure Search (see docs) "Url": "popforumsdev",
 			"Key": "99011A70D3D50D251B0A6141A97B40E7",
 			"Provider": ""